sanamedio/log-of-learning/notes/notes-07-dec-2019.md

 ### 2 - Sorting when element is at max K-place deranged

+- python has heapq, so SortedQueue can be replaced with heapq to get nlogk complexity, otherwise currently it has nklogk

 ```python

 ## check how to implement a priority queue correctly with logk time complexity